jringlander/virus-drifting/README.md

 Git clone the repository to run with testdata.
 Run: python viruscode.py

-Change reference and query genome: 'sequence.fasta' and gisaid are variables and may be changed to your own query. line : subprocess(cat sequence.fasta gisaid.fasta> ref_query.fasta)
+Change reference and query genome: The files used in the current script, 'sequence.fasta' and 'gisaid_hcov-19_2022_10_04_14.fasta', are variable and may be changed to your own reference and query. line : subprocess(cat sequence.fasta gisaid.fasta> ref_query.fasta)